What is FASO

 Why FASO Needs to Exist

 AI capability and deployment are moving faster than traditional institutional cycles.
-Decisions are increasingly made under uncertainty, with fragmented evidence, and with incentives that do not always align to public safety.
-FASO exists to reduce that uncertainty by turning scattered signals into disciplined, verifiable records and clear, bounded outputs that serious readers can trust.
+Decisions are increasingly made under uncertainty, evidence is fragmented, changes may be undeclared or hard to attribute and incentives do not always align with public safety.
+FASO exists to reduce that uncertainty by turning scattered signals into disciplined, verifiable records and clear, bounded outputs that readers can trust—because they are reproducible, provenance-bound and explicit about limitations.